The Kahnawake Gaming Commission

 Land-Based Poker Rooms

-Since October 2007, the commission licenses land-based poker rooms within the territory, too.
-Applicants may apply for various forms of licensing, including a poker room license, a dealer permit, a temporary dealer permit, or a key person permit.
-A “key person” is a manager or supervisor who is given keys to privileged areas.
-To gain a permit, the license must involve an approved game in an approved gaming area.
+The commission has also licensed land-based poker rooms in the territory since October 2007.
+Applicants may submit materials for several types of licenses, such as a poker room license, dealer permit, temporary dealer permit, and key person permit.
+A "key person" is a manager or supervisor who gets to enter restricted areas.
+To be approved for any of these licenses, the applicant must show that the game they are going to offer is allowed in the territory and that the game will be played in an approved gaming area.

-Poker rooms are operated by a limited number of approved social clubs.
-At present, only four social clubs are allowed to operate card rooms on the territory.
-Others might be licensed at a future date.
-Currently, the four licensed social clubs are the Royal Canadian Legion, the Knights of Columbus Hall, the Moose Lodge, and the Kahnawake Marina.
-Each club is not-for-profit and operates its room for the sake of funding their charitable activities.
+A limited number of authorized social clubs run poker rooms.
+At the moment, only four social clubs have permission to run card rooms in the territory.
+Others might be given the nod to do so at some later date.
+The four licensed social clubs currently are the Royal Canadian Legion, the Knights of Columbus Hall, the Moose Lodge, and Kahnawake Marina.
+Each club is a not-for-profit that runs its poker room for the sake of funding the charitable activities they do.

 Licensed Raffles in Kahnawake

-Strict regulations determine who is allowed to operate raffles in the territory.
-Those eligible are the four social clubs listed above (Royal Canadian Legion, Knights of Columbus, the Moose Lodge, Kahnawake Marina) and the Kahnawakero:non.
-A Kahnawakero:non is identified as by the commission as “a Mohawk and a member of the community of Kahnawake pursuant to the Kahnawake Membership Law, as it may be amended from time to time.”
+The territory has strict rules that regulate who is allowed to run raffles.
+The only entities that can operate them are the four social clubs mentioned earlier (Royal Canadian Legion, Knights of Columbus, Moose Lodge, Kahnawake Marina) and the Kahnawakero:non.
+The commission defines a Kahnawakero:non as: "a Mohawk and a member of the community of Kahnawake pursuant to the Kahnawake Membership Law, as it may be amended from time to time."

 Licensed Brick-and-Mortar Poker Rooms

-At present, the Gaming Commission allows three private poker rooms to operate on the Mohawk territory.
-These are the Playground Poker Club, Snake’s Poker Club, and VIP Poker Enterprises.
-These venues have varying levels of sophistication and legitimacy, so research any of them before you play cards there.
-I give a quick synopsis of each below, along with their contact information.
+Currently, the Commission d'Enquête des Mohawks of Kahnawake allows three private poker rooms to operate on the Mohawk territory.
+They are the Playground Poker Club, Snake's Poker Club, and VIP Poker Enterprises.
+These are not underground venues per se, and they are somewhat different from what you might associate with a place to play poker legally.
+I give a brief description of each room, along with a contact method, below.

 Snake’s Poker Club Route 138, P.O.
 Box 2040, Mohawk Territory of Kahnawake, Quebec J0L 1B0